Winterizing an Inground Pool

 If you purchased a Pool Closing Kit, your stain and scale prevention products will be included in the package.
 Now is the time to add either the Stain and Scale Pill or MetalFree, depending on which is included in your chosen kit.

-If you don't have a Pool Closing Kit, add MetalFree and Leslie’s Stain and Scale Remove to prevent staining and scaling through the off-season.
-For every 20,000 gallons of pool volume, add one liter of MetalFree and one quart (32 ounces) of Leslie's Stain and Scale Remove.
+If you don't have a Pool Closing Kit, add MetalFree or Leslie’s Stain and Scale Remove to prevent staining and scaling through the off-season.
+For every 20,000 gallons of pool volume, add one liter of MetalFree or one quart (32 ounces) of Leslie's Stain and Scale Remove.
 Add these chemicals by pouring them around the perimeter of the pool.
-Again, always read and follow label instructions to ensure proper application.
+Again, always read and follow label instructions to ensure proper dosage and application.

 4. Test and Balance Your Pool Water